MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportTeamUserActivityUserCount.md

 Get the number of Microsoft Teams users by activity type.
 The activity types are number of teams chat messages, private chat messages, calls, or meetings.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportTeamUserActivityUserCount](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportTeamUserActivityUserCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)